Smile (The Beach Boys album)

 Smile (stylized as SMiLE) is an unfinished album by the American rock band the Beach Boys, conceived as the follow-up to their 1966 album Pet Sounds.
 The project—a concept album involving themes of Americana, humor, youth, innocence, and the natural world—was planned as a twelve-track LP assembled from modular fragments, the same editing process used on their single "Good Vibrations".
 After a year of recording, the album was shelved and a downscaled version, Smiley Smile, was released in September 1967.
-Over the next four decades, few of the original Smile tracks were officially issued, and the project became regarded as the most legendary unreleased album in popular music history.
+The original project came to be regarded as the most legendary unreleased album in popular music history.

-The album was produced and primarily composed by Brian Wilson with guest lyricist and assistant arranger Van Dyke Parks, envisioning the project as a Rhapsody in Blue–influenced riposte to contemporary rock trends and the British Invasion.
-Wilson touted Smile as a "teenage symphony to God" intended to surpass Pet Sounds and inaugurate the band's Brother Records imprint.
+The album was produced and primarily composed by Brian Wilson with guest lyricist and assistant arranger Van Dyke Parks, together envisioning the project as a Rhapsody in Blue–influenced riposte to contemporary rock trends and the British Invasion.
+Wilson touted Smile as a "teenage symphony to God", intended to surpass Pet Sounds and inaugurate the band's Brother Records imprint.
 Consuming over 50 hours of tape across more than 80 recording sessions, its content ranged from musical and spoken word to sound effects and role-playing.
 Its influences spanned mysticism, classical music, ragtime, pre–rock and roll pop, jazz, doo-wop, musique concrète, and cartoons.
 Planned elements included word paintings, tape manipulation, acoustic experiments, comedic interludes, and the band's most challenging and complex vocals to this point.
-The projected lead single was either "Heroes and Villains", about early California history, or "Vega-Tables", a satirical promotion of organic food.
+The projected lead singles were "Heroes and Villains", about early California history, and "Vega-Tables", a promotion of organic food.